scimusmn/paper-hero-game/README.md

 #Status
 In-progress prototype.
+This is all speculation.
 Will eventually be separated into a node package and example usage project.
 Don't even pay attention to the below info because it will change.

 ## Forms
 Provide Art Reader a json file that represents the regions you'd like returned.
 You must know beforehand what size/resolution your scans will be.
-Once that is decided you can check the alignment of your regions by checking the debug images (e.g. ```MyScan-1-debug.png```).
+Once that is decided check the alignment of your regions by checking the exported debug images (e.g. ```MyScan-1-debug.png```).

 Types of regions:
 * "art" - returns trimmed art from the region specified